 The models presented above are all one-factor term structure models since there is only a single variable generating stochastic movements in interest rates.
 One problem with one-factor models is that the single source of uncertainty drives all term structure movements.
 As a result, yields of all maturities are perfectly correlated to the one stochastic factor and the range of potential yield curves is limited.
 The effects of multi-dimensional moves in the term structure can have serious consequences on a portfolio's value.
-Reitano (1992) demonstrates that even small non-parallel shifts in the yield curve can cause extreme changes in asset values.
+Reitano [35] demonstrates that even small nonparallel shifts in the yield curve can cause extreme changes in asset values.

-Introducing additional sources of uncertainty (such as allowing the long end of the curve to fluctuate and/or introducing stochastic volatility) provide for a fuller range of yield curve movements and shapes.
+Introducing additional sources of uncertainty (such as allowing the long end of the curve to fluctuate or introducing stochastic volatility or both) provide for a fuller range of yield curve movements and shapes.
 The downside is that introducing multiple dimensions of yield curve movements quickly increases the complexity and tractability of the model.
 Choosing the number of stochastic factors for a term structure model represents an important balance between accuracy and simplicity.

-To illustrate an example of a multi-factor term structure model, Hull and White (1994) extend the one-factor Hull-White model (1990) to include a stochastic mean reversion level:
+To illustrate an example of a multifactor term structure model, Hull and White [29] extend the one-factor Hull-White model [28] to include a stochastic mean reversion level:

-$$dr{t} = (\theta(t) + u{t} - ar{t})dt + \sigma{1}dB{1t}$$
+$$dr_t = (\theta(t) + u_t - ar_t)dt + \sigma_1 dB{1t}$$

-$$du{t} = -bu{t}dt + \sigma{2}dB{2t}$$ (2.8)
+$$du_t = -bu_t dt + \sigma_2 dB{2t}.$$ (2.8)

-Similar to the one-factor Hull-White model, the instantaneous short term rate (r_t) reverts to some reversion level (u_t) .
-However, the mean reversion level is also stochastic.
-If the mean reversion level is interpreted as an infinite maturity bond, the effect of introducing this second stochastic factor is to allow movements at both ends of the yield curve.
-Any correlation between short and long rates is accounted for in the correlation of the Brownian motion components of equation (2.8).
+Similar to the one-factor Hull-White model, the instantaneous short-term rate (r_t) reverts to some time-dependent reversion level $(\theta(t) + u_t)$.
+The introduction of a stochastic process for u_t in the second equation in Formula (2.8) shows that the mean reversion level is also variable.
+The effect of introducing this second stochastic factor is to allow movements at opposite ends of the yield curve.
+Any correlation between short and long rates is accounted for in the correlation of the Brownian motion components of Formula (2.8).